 While birth control pills are safe for most women, they do come with some side effects and risks.
 Every woman reacts differently to the hormones in birth control pills.
 Some women have side effects, such as:

 - decreased sex drive

 - breast tenderness

-- very overweight
+- are very overweight

-- suffering from high blood pressure
+- have high blood pressure

-- on bed rest for long periods
+- are on bed rest for long periods

 If any of these factors apply to you, talk with your doctor about the risks of using a birth control pill.